PLAINTIFF’S RESPONSE TO DEFENDANT’S MOTION TO DISMISS

 In reversing, the Third District held that where an agreement expires by its terms and without more, the parties continue to perform as before, an implication arises that they have mutually assented to a new contract containing the same provisions as the old.
 See id. at 736.
 Further, the court held that if a pleading informs the Defendant of the nature of the cause against him, the pleading is sufficient.
 See id. at 737 (citing Weich v.
 Cook, 250 So.2d 281 (Fla.
 1st DCA 1971)).
 Thus, the oral renewal of a one-year oral contract took the contract out of the statute of frauds.
 See id.

 As in Rothman, we hold in this case that appellant sufficiently stated a cause of action for breach of an oral agreement.
 This does not, however, preclude appellee from raising his affirmative defense of statute of frauds at a later stage in these proceedings.

 (e.s.).
 Similarly, simply because the agreement between Plaintiff and Defendant renewed each year does not mean the matter is barred by the statute of frauds even if that affirmative defense is ultimately pled (which Plaintiff contends would be wholly without merit).

 III.
 Unjust Enrichment has been adequately pled.

-Defendant claims that Plaintiff did not adequately plead two elements of unjust enrichment, however it fails to take into account that Plaintiff reincorporated paragraphs 1-7 of the Complaint into that count. adequately pled.
+Defendant claims that Plaintiff did not adequately plead two elements of unjust Enrichment.
+However, it fails to take into account that Plaintiff reincorporated paragraphs 1-7 of the Complaint into that count was sufficiently argued.

-Thus, all elements of unjust enrichment have clearly been
+Thus, all elements of unjust Enrichment have been

 /s/ Michael Massey Michael Massey Fla.
 Bar No. 153680